-Report the lodgepole pine (PI) net volume percent in each block that is red and grey attack.
-Divide the PI red and grey attack net volume in each block by the total coniferous volume in each block and multiply by 100.
-The volume is expressed as percent (%) to the nearest whole number.
+Report the lodgepole pine (Pl) net volume percent in each block that is red and grey attack.
+Divide the Pl red and grey attack net volume in each block by the total coniferous volume in each block and multiply by 100.
+The volume is expressed as percent (%) to one decimal place.